Gerrykiptoo/yolo/README.md

 Pushing Docker Images to Docker Hub
 Ansible Deployment
 Vagrant Configuration
+Google Cloud SDK (for Kubernetes deployment)
+Kubectl (for Kubernetes deployment)
 ## Requirements

 Make sure that you have the following installed: